eviee3008/eviee3008/README.md

 - 👋 Hi, I’m Evie
-- 👀 I’m interested in Data Science and Data Analysis
+- 👀 I’m interested in Data Science and Data Analytics
 - 🌱 I’m currently learning Python, SQL, Excel and PowerBI
 - 💞️ I’m looking to collaborate on mostly Exploratory Data Analysis and Machine Learning projects using Python
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/evie-england-031457172/).
 Please don't hesistate to message me if you would like to get in contact!